react-boilerplate/react-boilerplate/docs/general/files.md

 * `.gitignore`: Tells `git` to ignore certain files and folders which don't need to be version controlled, like the build folder.

-* `.htaccess`: A default server configuration for a single page applications for the Apache web server.
-See the [`README`](README.md) for more information.

-* `index.html`: The HTML file that your web application uses.

-* `makewebpackconfig.js`: Generates the webpack configuration.
-In development mode, we add hot reloading and don't minify our code.
-In production mode, we minify everything.

-  * `webpack.dev.config.js`: Generates the webpack configuration for development.

-  * `webpack.prod.config.js`: Generates the webpack configuration for production.

-* `manifest.json`: On Chrome for Android (soon hopefully more browsers), users can add a webpage to the homescreen.
-This file specifies the name/icon/... that is displayed.
+* `.travis.yml`: The Continuous Integration configuration.
+This boilerplate uses [Travis CI](https://travis-ci.com), but feel free to swap this for your own CI.

 * `package.json`: The `npm` configuration file.
 When you run `npm install`, this is the list that tells `npm` which packages/libraries to download.
 Also, `npm start`, `npm run build`,... commands are specified here.

+## Files in the `webpack/` folder

+* `pagespeed`: The script that is run when `$ npm run pagespeed` is entered into the terminal.

+* `karma.conf.js`: The Karma testing configuration.

+* `webpack.base.babel.js`: The shared webpack configuration.
+In development mode, we add hot reloading and don't minify our code.
+In production mode, we minify everything.

+  * `webpack.dev.babel.js`: Generates the webpack configuration for development.

+  * `webpack.prod.babel.js`: Generates the webpack configuration for production.

+  * `webpack.test.babel.js`: Generates the webpack configuration for testing.

 * `server.dev.js`: The development server that runs when `npm start` is entered into the command line.

 * `server.prod.js`: The server that runs when `npm run serve` is entered into the command line.

-* `serviceworker.js`: The script that tells the serviceworker how to cache our files for offline usage.